datopian/playbook/ops/README.md

 ## How to open and track issues in Gitlab:
 ### Step-by-step process

-1. A team member or management person writes to the Gitlab email which the ops team has shared with them *(the above mentioned “Office Requests” Contact)* and CCs office@
+1. A team member or management person writes to [Office Requests](mailto:incoming+datopian-office-office-requests-14747497-5cl6vuzhmxhbsbmy20tqb8lak-issue@incoming.gitlab.com) and CCs office@datopian.com
 * Eg. for creating / deleting an account
 * Booking a trip
 * Sorting out submitted expenses
 * Asking questions regarding the Getting paid etc.

-2. Every email sent to the Gitlab email *(Office Requests)* directly generates an issue in the *Office Requests* Project on Gitlab
+2. Every email sent to [Office Requests](mailto:incoming+datopian-office-office-requests-14747497-5cl6vuzhmxhbsbmy20tqb8lak-issue@incoming.gitlab.com) directly generates an issue in the *Office Requests* Project on Gitlab
 * The email subject becomes the issue title.
 * The email body becomes the issue description.
 * Markdown and quick actions are supported.

-3. If the team member forgets and doesn’t send it to Office Requests but to office@, then:
+3. If the team member forgets and doesn’t send it to Office Requests but to office@datopian.com, then:
-* The ops team forwards this email to Office Requests manually and **CCs office@**
+* The ops team forwards this email to Office Requests manually and **CCs office@datopian.com**

 :::warning
-It is very important to CC office@ or else we won’t know if this has been forwarded to the Office Requests and we can end up with multiple issues for the same request
+It is very important to CC office@datopian.com or else we won’t know if this has been forwarded to the [Office Requests](mailto:incoming+datopian-office-office-requests-14747497-5cl6vuzhmxhbsbmy20tqb8lak-issue@incoming.gitlab.com) and we can end up with multiple issues for the same request
 :::

-* The ops team advises the team member that they should always send their requests to Office Requests going forward
+* The ops team advises the team member that they should always send their requests to [Office Requests](mailto:incoming+datopian-office-office-requests-14747497-5cl6vuzhmxhbsbmy20tqb8lak-issue@incoming.gitlab.com) going forward

 4. Every day, the ops member, who is in charge of the inbox, goes through the Gitlab issues and:
 * Assigns them to someone